-An MLflow Model is a standard format for packaging machine learning models that can be used in a variety of downstream tools—for example, batch inference on Apache Spark and real-time serving through a REST API.
-The format defines a convention that lets you save a model in different flavors (Python Function, PyTorch, Scikit-learn, and so on), that can be understood by different model serving and inference platforms.
+An MLflow Model is a standard format for packaging machine learning models that can be used in a variety of downstream tools—for example, batch inference on Apache Spark or real-time serving through a REST API.
+The format defines a convention that lets you save a model in different flavors (python-function, pytorch, sklearn, and so on), that can be understood by different model serving and inference platforms.

-See the notebooks in Examples for examples of logging models and the notebooks below for examples of loading and deploying models.
+See Track machine learning training runs examples for examples of logging models, and see the notebooks in this article for examples of loading and deploying models.

-modelpath.
-For example, if you have a DBFS location
+modelpathmust be a DBFS path.
+For example, if you use a DBFS location

-dbfs:/diabetes_models to store diabetes regression models, you must use the model path
+dbfs:/my_project_modelsto store your project work, you must use the model path